She woke from her sleep with her heart pounding in her chest and her eyes darting wildly around the room. She could still hear his voice in her head.

 “Making coffee,” said Claudia, “He’s in a bit of a bad space this morning, so just be careful when you go through, okay?”
 Denise’s eyes widened and then she smiled, “Don’t worry, I’ll go and talk to him, everything will be alright.”

 Claudia suddenly felt empty.
 How was it possible that something that had meant everything to her had meant so little to Denise?
 She was practically skirting around the subject as if nothing had happened.
 Confused and sad, she got up and took a long shower, letting the water wash away her hopes and fantasies and dreams of happiness.
 She felt like a complete idiot.

 Sometimes the Universe plays tricks on us.
 Mind games designed to make us reassess our perceived realities.
 Sometimes those tricks are unfair and taunting, like bullies on a playground, spinning around like a merry-go-round, chasing and teasing and cruelly laughing; and sometimes they are like rose tinted lenses, making things appear to be in a state of blissful perfection for a period of time, only to be shattered by a word, or a look, or a thought, or a deed.

-In Claudia’s case, it was the sight of Denise’s car driving off down the road, windows open and children’s hands waving out the back windows.
+In Claudia’s case, it was the sight of Denise’s car driving off down the road later that day, windows open and children’s hands waving out the back windows.
 A feeling of emptiness crept into her soul like a thick cloud of fog over a dusty township on a winter’s morning.

 It was a wintery day, but they sat outside under the weak rays of winter sunlight.
 Finally Claudia could say everything she’d been holding on to.
 “Denise,” she started, biting her lower lip nervously, “How much of what happened on New Year’s Eve do you remember?
 I’m not talking about the party though; I’m talking about what happened between you and me when Gareth walked in on us.”